tensorflow/tfjs-website/source/tutorials/model-save-load.md

 is another client-side data store supported by most mainstream web browsers.
 Unlike Local Storage, it has better support for storing large binary data (BLOBs) and a greater size quota.
-Hence, saving `tf.Model`s to IndexedDB will typically give you better storage efficiency and larger size limit compared to saving to Local Storage.
+Hence, saving `tf.Model`s to IndexedDB will typically give you better storage efficiency and a larger size limit compared to Local Storage.

 ### File Downloads